What is Talent Acquisition Software? - In-Depth Guide

 Asterisk: you can miss out on potential candidates because of word variations.
 So, use Asterisk to cover everything under the umbrella.
 For example, manage* will lead you to a manager, managing, management, and the like.

 Inurl: type site:xyz.com and then add your specific keywords and operators to reach the documents in a particular site.
 For example, site:linkedIn.com ~resume human resource manager AND HRIS

 Near: if you want to look for a manager that possesses broader qualities like six sigma you can write ~resume "HR manager" AND (six NEAR sigma)

-Tilde ~: to find a resume for example you can use tilde before resume so you find all the synonyms related to resume for example ~resume "HR manager"
+Tilde ~: to find a resume for example you can use tilde before resume so you find all the synonyms related to the resume for example ~resume "HR manager"

 Now, we will use the advanced Boolean recruitment operators in a string.
-The example below is one of the Boolean searches in recruitment examples that will land you to a prospective HR manager.
+The example below is one of the Boolean searches in recruitment examples that will land you a prospective HR manager.